samandalib/portfolio/PROJECT_SETUP.md

 - You do not need to manually run any sync scripts for content or fonts.
 - Just edit your content files and font presets as needed; the system will keep everything in sync in the background.
 - For more details, see `PORTFOLIO_EDIT.md`.

+## Asset Hosting and Usage

+- **All visual assets (profile images, project screenshots, etc.) are now hosted on Cloudinary (or a similar external service).**
+- **How to use:**
+  - Reference the full external URL (e.g., https://res.cloudinary.com/...) in your content files (such as `landing-content.ts`).
+  - The sync-content script will use these URLs to keep downstream files in sync.
+  - Local asset files in `public/assets/` are no longer required unless you have a specific reason to keep them.
+  - This approach ensures faster deploys, easier asset management, and avoids large binary files in the repo.
+- **If you add new assets:**
+  - Upload them to your Cloudinary account (or similar service) and use the resulting URL in your content/config files.
+  - Avoid adding large images or binaries directly to the repo.